A Guide to the JSGE

 - Cash payment of 90,000 (ninety thousand) Japanese yen per month as a living allowance

-- Cost or in-kind allowance for participation in Japan Digestive Disease Week 2017 in Fukuoka (to cover the registration fee, round trip from the place of training, and accommodation).
+- Cost or in-kind allowance for participation in Japan Digestive Disease Week 2019 in Kobe (to cover the registration fee, round trip from the place of training, and accommodation).

 - Travel insurance for accidents and sickness during the training period